-CO2: Explain early embryonic development in frog and chick.
-CO3: Understand the concepts of late embryonic development in model organisms.
-CO4: Describe post embryonic development such as metamorphosis and regeneration with suitable examples and apply important experiments and project work.
+CO2- To explain early embryonic development in frog and chick.
+CO3- To understand the concepts of late embryonic development in model organisms.
+CO4 - To describe POt embryonic development such as metamorphosis and regeneration with suitable examples and apply important experiments and project work.

 SEMESTER - II

 ZOO CC614: Evolutionary Biology

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Understand the basis of origin of life such as: chemogeny, RNA world, biogeny and evolution of eukaryotes.
+On completion of the courses student will be able to: CO1- To understand the basis of origin of life such as: chemogeny, RNA world, biogeny and evolution of eukaryotes.

-CO2: Obtain the various evolutionary concepts and heritable variation and to understand concept of species, isolating mechanisms, modes of speciation and adaptive radiation.
+CO2- To obtain the various evolutionary concepts and heritable variation and to understand concept of species, isolating mechanisms, modes of speciation and adaptive radiation.

-CO3: Explain and different types of fossils, geological time scale, climatic conditions, hominid characteristics, primate phylogeny and evolution of horse and man.
-CO4: Understand Hardy-Weinberg principle of genetic equilibrium and its destabilizing forces such as Natural selection, Mutation, Migration and genetic drift.
-ZOO GE303: Food, Nutrition and Health (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+CO3- To explain and different types of fossils, geological time scale, climatic conditions, hominid characteristics, primate phylogeny and evolution of horse and man.

+CO4- To understand Hardy-Weinberg principle of genetic equilibrium and its

+destabilizing forces such as Natural selection, Mutation, Migration and genetic drift.

+ZOO GE303: Food, Nutrition and Health

+(Theory :4 credits + Practical: 2 credits)

+Course outcome:
-After completion of the course, the student will be able to:

-CO1: Explain the concept of balanced diet

-CO2: Compare nutrient needs and dietary pattern for various groups - adults, pregnant and nursing mothers.
+On completion of the courses student will be able to: CO1- To explain the concept of balanced diet CO2- To compare nutrient needs and dietary pattern for various groups - adults, pregnant and nursing mothers.

-CO3: Understand the concept of Carbohydrate, lipids and proteins.

-CO4: Apply the knowledge of potable water and apply to methods of purification at domestic level.
+CO3- To understand the concept of Carbohydrate, lipids and proteins.
+CO4- To apply the knowledge of potable water and apply to methods of purification at domestic level.

 SEMESTER - IV

 ZOO GE404: Insect Vectors and Diseases

 (Theory :4 credits + Practical: 2 credits)

+Course outcome:

+On completion of the course student will be able to:

+CO1- To understand and describe the morphological features of insects

+CO2- To understand the exemplify the important insect Vectors- mosquitoes, Sand fly

+and houseflies

+CO3- To understand and Explain mosquito-borne diseases live Malaria, Dengue,

+Chikungunya, Viral encephalitis

+CO4- To understand and describe the Hemipteran disease vectors

+SEMESTER - V

+ZOO DSE501: Endocrinology

+(Theory :4 credits+ Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1- Understand and describe the morphological features of insects CO2- Understand the exemplify the important insect Vectors- mosquitoes, Sand fly and houseflies CO3- Understand and Explain mosquito-borne diseases live Malaria, Dengue, Chikungunya, Viral encephalitis CO4- Understand and describe the Hemipteran disease vectors SEMESTER - V ZOO DSE501: Endocrinology (Theory :4 credits+ Practical: 2 credits) Course Outcomes:

-After completion of the course, the student will be able to: CO1: Describe and of types of endocrine glands, classify hormones and explain their features.
-CO2: Explain structure, functions and regulation of peripheral endocrine glands and associate function of neuroendocrine system, epiphysis, and hypothalamohypophysial axis.
+On completion of the course student will be able to: CO1- Describe and of types of endocrine glands, classify hormones and explain their features.

+CO2- Explain structure, functions and regulation of peripheral endocrine glands and associate function of neuroendocrine system, epiphysis, and hypothalamohypophysial axis.

-CO3: Understand the mechanism of regulation of hormone action hormone action at cellular level and gain the knowledge of hormone receptors.
-CO4: Apply the knowledge by performing biochemical assays to detect level of hormones in plasma and visualize cross sections of endocrine glands.
-ZOO DSE502: Immunology (Theory :4 credits+ Practical: 2 credits) Course Outcomes:
+CO3- Understand the mechanism of regulation of hormone action hormone action at cellular level and gain the knowledge of hormone receptors.
+CO4- Apply the knowledge by performing biochemical assays to detect level of hormones in plasma and visualize cross sections of endocrine glands.
+ZOO DSE502: Immunology (Theory :4 credits+ Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Explain cells and organs of the immune system, innate and adaptive immunity CO2- Describe autoimmunity with reference to rheumatoid arthritis and tolerance and AIDS.
+On completion of the course student will be able to: CO1- To explain cells and organs of the immune system, innate and adaptive immunity.

+CO2- To describe autoimmunity with reference to rheumatoid arthritis and tolerance and AIDS.

-CO3- Understand antigens and its type, structure and functions of immunoglobulins, antigen-antibody interactions and immunoassays (such as ELISA and RIA).
-CO4- Explain structure and functions major histocompatibility complex, know the concept of hypersensitivity and vaccines.
+CO3- To understand antigens and its type, structure and functions of immunoglobulins, antigen-antibody interactions and immunoassays (such as ELISA and RIA).

+CO4- To explain structure and functions major histocompatibility complex, know the concept of hypersensitivity and vaccines.

 SEMESTER - VI

 ZOO DSE603: Animal Behavior and Chronobiology

 (Theory :4 credits+ Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Understand various pattern of animal behaviours such as stereotyped, instinct, learnt, associative behaviour along with operant conditioning and habituation imprinting and to explain the concept of social and sexual behaviour.
-CO2: Develop the concept of biological rhythm, photoperiod and regulation of seasonal reproduction of vertebrates and role of melatonin.
-CO3: Understand the relevance of biological clock in terms of chronopharmacology, chronomedicine and chronotherapy.
+On completion of the course student will be able to: CO1- To understand various pattern of animal behaviours such as stereotyped, instinct, learnt, associative behaviour along with operant conditioning and habituation imprinting and to explain the concept of social and sexual behaviour.
+CO2- To provide the concept of biological rhythm, photoperiod and regulation of seasonal reproduction of vertebrates and role of melatonin.
+CO3- To understand the relevance of biological clock in terms of chronopharmacology, chronomedicine and chronotherapy.